martin-olivier/dylib/README.md

 }
 ```

-Lets build our lib :
+Lets build our code into a dynamic library :

 `g++ -std=c++11 -fPIC -shared myDynLib.cpp -o myDynLib.so`

-Lets try to access the functions of our dynamic lib at runtime with this code :
+Lets try to access the functions and global variables of our dynamic library at runtime with this code :
 ```c++
 // main.cpp